Vaginal cuff dehiscence after hysterectomy

 - University of Utah Health Sciences Center

 Vaginal cuff dehiscence is a rare, but potentially morbid, complication of total hysterectomy (surgical removal of the uterus and cervix).
-After removal of the uterine specimen, the vaginal incision (vaginal cuff) or the peritoneal defect is closed.
+After removal of the uterine specimen, the vaginal incision (vaginal cuff) is typically sutured closed.
 Vaginal cuff dehiscence refers to separation of the vaginal incision.
 The term vaginal cuff dehiscence is frequently interchanged with the terms cuff separation or cuff rupture.
 All denote the separation of a vaginal incision that was previously closed at time of initial hysterectomy.

-After dehiscence of the vaginal cuff, abdominal or pelvic contents may be expelled through the vaginal opening.
+After dehiscence of the vaginal cuff, abdominal or pelvic contents are at risk of evisceration (expulsion) through the vaginal opening.
 Bowel evisceration can lead to serious sequelae, including peritonitis, bowel injury and necrosis, and sepsis.
 Prompt surgical and medical intervention is required.

 Incidence, risk factors, and management recommendations for vaginal dehiscence that occurs after total hysterectomy will be reviewed here.
 Other complications of gynecologic surgery are discussed separately.
 (See "Complications of gynecologic surgery".)

-Vaginal cuff dehiscence following hysterectomy is a rare event with an estimated incidence of 0.24 to 0.31 percent [1-4].
-In a United States study, there were 28 cases of vaginal cuff dehiscence among 11,606 patients (0.24 percent) who underwent total hysterectomy at one institution .
-Another large multi-institutional European study included 12,398 patients and reported 38 cases (0.31 percent) of dehiscence after hysterectomy .
+Vaginal cuff dehiscence following hysterectomy is a rare event with an estimated incidence of 0.39 percent (0.27 to 0.96 percent) [1-6].
+In the largest single-center study, 28 cases of vaginal cuff dehiscence were reported among 11,606 patients (0.24 percent) who underwent total hysterectomy .
+The largest multi-institution study included 12,398 patients and reported 38 cases (0.31 percent) of dehiscence after hysterectomy .
 Both studies included patients undergoing hysterectomy for benign and malignant indications.
-While one study reported the incidence of vaginal cuff dehiscence to be nearly 1 percent, the sample size was much smaller (n = 2382 women), which makes the findings less reliable .
-The incidence of vaginal cuff dehiscence after any type of pelvic surgery is 0.03 percent and varies by surgical approach .
+While one study reported a nearly 1 percent incidence of vaginal cuff dehiscence after total hysterectomy, the study sample size was much smaller (n = 2382 women), which may make the findings less reliable .
+The incidence of vaginal cuff dehiscence after any type of pelvic surgery (as opposed to hysterectomy) is approximately 0.03 percent and varies by surgical approach .

 - Iaco PD, Ceccaroni M, Alboni C, et al. Transvaginal evisceration after hysterectomy: is vaginal cuff closure associated with a reduced risk?
 Eur J Obstet Gynecol Reprod Biol 2006; 125:134.